E2E: Efficient Filtered AKNN Search via Adaptive Termination

-where $N_{valid\_in\_queue}$ is the number of valid nodes in the priority candidate queue, and $N_{queue}$ is the queue size.
-While $\rho_{pilot}$ reflects search history, $\rho_{queue}$ predicts the search difficulty of immediate future expansions.
-A low $\rho_{queue}$ implies that although the candidates in the queue are close to $x_q$, they are mostly invalid (high misalignment), which signals the model that a larger search budget is required to traverse these invalid candidates and expand the search scope sufficiently to retrieve the target $k$ valid neighbors. \end{itemize}
+$\bullet$ \textbf{Prospective valid ratio $\rho_{queue}$.} This metric measures the fraction of filter-matching vertices in the priority queue: $\rho_{queue} = \frac{N_{\text{valid\_in\_queue}}}{N_{\text{queue}}}$, where $N_{\text{valid\_in\_queue}}$ is the number of valid nodes in the queue, and $N_{\text{queue}}$ is the queue size.
+Intuitively, $\rho_{queue}$ reflects the expected difficulty of the immediate future expansions.
+A low $\rho_{queue}$ implies that, although the queued candidates are close to $x_q$, most of them are invalid (i.e., strong local--global misalignment), suggesting that a larger search budget is required to traverse these invalid candidates and expand the search scope sufficiently to retrieve the target $k$ valid neighbors.

-\stitle{Model.} For our cost estimator model, we choose a Gradient Boosting Decision Tree (GBDT) \cite{LightGBM-NIPS-2017}.
-GBDT trains decision trees sequentially.
-In each iteration, a new tree is added to train on the errors of the combined results of previous trees.
-We specifically implement our estimator using LightGBM \cite{LightGBM-NIPS-2017}, a highly optimized GBDT framework.
-LightGBM was selected over alternatives like XGBoost \cite{XGboost-KDD-2016} due to its superior inference speed for single-output predictions.
-(0.025 ms on average for our model estimator on a single-thread query).
-This low-latency characteristic is critical for our adaptive framework, ensuring that the overhead of frequently evaluating the termination condition remains negligible relative to the overall query execution time.